A. S. Jayawardena

 Amarananda Somasiri Jayawardena (3 August 1936 – 29 May 2018) was a Sri Lankan economist and civil servant.
-He was the former Governor of the Central Bank of Sri Lanka, the permanent secretary of the Ministry of Finance & Treasury and an Alternate Executive Director of the International Monetary Fund (IMF).
+He served as Governor of the Central Bank of Sri Lanka, the permanent secretary of the Ministry of Finance & Treasury and an Alternate Executive Director of the International Monetary Fund (IMF).
 He died on 29 May 2018 at the age of 81 or 82.

 Education

 A. S. Jayawardena received his primary education at the St. Agnes Convent and St. Thomas' College, Matale.
 Afterwards, he completed his secondary education at the Royal College, Colombo where he won the Henry De Mel Prize for Sinhala.
 Thereafter he read economics at the University of Ceylon, Peradeniya winning Colours of Athletics and graduating with a B.A. degree in economics with honors.
-Later he gained a master's degree in economics from the London School of Economics in 1964 and a Master of Public Administration Degree from Harvard University in 1975.
+Later he gained a master's degree in economics from the London School of Economics in 1965 and a Master of Public Administration Degree from Harvard University in 1975.
 While in Harvard, he became an Edward Mason Fellow.